Tourists missing after deadly New Zealand volcano eruption | DW | 09.12.2019

 A plume of ash was seen towering over 10,000 feet in the air above White Island, also known by the indigenous Maori name Whakaari.
 The island is regularly visited by small groups of tourists.

-"A number of people are reportedly injured and are now being transported to shore," New Zealand Prime Minister Jacinda Ardern said, adding that the eruption appeared to be "a very significant issue."
+"I can confirm there is one fatality" said Deputy Police Commissioner John Tims.
+"There is a number still remaining on the island who are currently unaccounted for," he added, "at this stage, it is too dangerous for police and rescue services to go to the island."

-Ardern confirmed that foreigners were among those caught up in the blast.
+New Zealand's prime minister, Jacinda Ardern, confirmed some of those caught up in the blast were foreigners.

+"We know that there were a number of tourists on or around the island at the time, both New Zealanders and visitors from overseas."

+Former PM Helen Clark sent condolences to the family of the deceased.
+"Having walked to the crater on the island, I can well imagine the terror of what happened," she posted on Twitter.

 It was initially believed there were about 100 people on or near the island at the time of the eruption, however a police statement said they now believed there were fewer than 50.